symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 ~~~~~~~~~~~~~~~~

 Interfaces which exist to provide *getters* MUST be suffixed with
-"ReadInterface"
+"ReadInterface".

 Interfaces which exist to provide *setters* MUST be suffixed with
-"WriteInterface"
+"WriteInterface".

-"Read/Write" Interfaces, which provide *both* getters and setters, MUST not
+"Read/Write" Interfaces, which provide **both** getters and setters, MUST not
 have an additional suffix and MUST extend the "Read" and "Write" interfaces IF
 either exists.